quinw68/angular-bootstrap-switch/README.md

-angular-bootstrap-switch (with Angular Zone Fix for protractor)
+angular-bootstrap-switch (with Angular Zone Fix for protractor when using ng-upgrade)
 ========================

 [![Bower version][bower-version-image]][bower-url]